 This Policy was introduced: July 2019

 This Policy will be reviewed: 2 Years

-This Policy will be reviewed on : July 2021
+This Policy was reviewed on : July 2021

+This Policy will be Reviewed: July 2023

 Rationale

 Developments in the understanding of how children learn, research into effective feedback, independent learning and mastery has helped us as a Trust to develop a deeper understanding of effective teaching and learning in the classrooms which meets the expectation of the revised National Curriculum.
 The shared values are based on knowledge and understanding gained through collaborative working, training and reflective practice.